 The Imagery of The Hive

-Let’s start with what the film does well, and the prime being the visuals.
+Let’s start with what the film does well, the prime being the visuals.
 Nia DaCosta certainly knows how to shoot a movie; the cinematography is beautiful.
 Every shot is well crafted, from the buildings to the kills.
 Several of them could have been great pictures just on their own.
 I especially love the work done with mirrors.
 Since Candyman appears through a mirror, DaCosta makes sure to include many wide shots with reflective surfaces and lots of objects in them that conveniently look like a person.

 The Players on The Stage